Jiřetín pod Jedlovou: Geography

 Jiřetín pod Jedlovou is located about 27 km northeast of Děčín and 44 km northeast of Ústí nad Labem.
-It lies mostly in the Lusatian Mountains and in the eponymous protected landscape area.
+It lies mostly in the Lusatian Mountains and in the Lužické hory Protected Landscape Area.
 The northern part of the municipal territory extends into the Lusatian Highlands.
-The highest point is the Jedlová mountain at 774 m above sea level, whose name is also in the name of the municipality.
+The highest point is the mountain Jedlová at 774 m above sea level.

 History

-In 1983, The Garden of House No. 212 states that the oldest evidence of a man's stay in Jiřetín.
-The commemorative coin of Roman Emperor Claudius Gothicus, who ruled between 268 and 270, was founded and cast as Quintillus.
 Reflections on the Slavic settlement of this region since the end of the 6th century are merely fiction, and have no real basis.
-In 1509 King Vladislaus II gave the town the right to exploit gold, silver, copper, lead, tin, and iron for twenty years.
+In 1509, King Vladislaus II gave the Tolštejn estate the right to exploit gold, silver, copper, lead, tin, and iron for twenty years.
 Mining attempts were first carried out in the Sýkoří valley below Tolštejn and in the Milířka valley in the Dolní Podluží territory.

 Town foundation

 The oldest documents of settlement around Jiřetín are medieval glassworks.
 The closest dated glassworks are located south of the village of Lesné in the Dolní Podluží territory.
 Others are located in the middle of the Rozhled settlement opposite the resort of Slovan.
 The existence of the ironworks was dated to the end of the 13th century.

 According to available data, Jiřetín was founded in 1539, when a place was selected, and from 1548 to 1553 the mining town was set to a regular rectangular floor plan.
 The town was built on an old Leipzig road that lined the eastern edge of the small town.
 The town of Jiřetín belongs to a group of upper towns, founded along the Saxony border.
 The base of Jiřetín is the exact square of the square from which the regular orthogonal network of streets unfolded.
 Central streets did not have a transit character, which was not at the expense of transportation availability.
 The long distance route was on the eastern edge of the town.
 Along the square and the streets were square quadratic blocks, each of which had three houses.
 Although all the houses in the town were wooden, it was never completely destroyed for this reason.